ai-se/Semi-Supervised/README.md

 1. LabelPropagation
 2. LabelSpreading

+## Data Location:
+Part of the data has been uploaded into the data folder, remaining data has been uploaded into https://zenodo.org/records/10022678.

 [1] Jesper E Van Engelen and Holger H Hoos.
 A survey on semi-supervised learning.
 Machine Learning, 109(2):373–440, 2020